-Did you know that your favorite makeup products lounging on your vanity have an expiration date?
+Did you know that your favourite makeup products lounging on your vanity have an expiration date?
 No?
 Like food, your beauty products have a shelf life, so it may just be time to toss that mascara and foundation you've been holding on to because you need to use every last bit.
 While we know parting ways can be hard, old makeup is an invitation for a bacteria party on the skin and can cause unwanted breakouts, skin irritations, eye infections, and the list can go on and on.

 Since the shelf life of your cosmetics varies from one product to another, we've put together a handy dandy guide below to help you keep track of what's still good and what has done its time.
 Keep in mind that your product life begins as soon as you open it, so here we go...